 Now that you're familiar with the foods you can eat while on AIP, you probably want to know what some of the MEALS look like, right?
 Well, here ya go:

 All of the AIP Recipes I've published here on Thriving On Paleo can be found in the AIP Recipe Gallery.
-These recipes are all AIP-compliant, nightshade-free, nut-free, seed-free, dairy-free, but NOT taste-free!
+These recipes are all AIP-compliant, nightshade-free, nut-free, seed-free, dairy-free, but also delicious!